It's El Rushbo and the one and only Excellence in Broadcasting Network, by far and away the most listened-to radio talk show in America.

 Now, nobody ever said from Cheney Bush on down, nobody ever said that operational control for 9-11 had anything to do with Saddam.

-And of course, the reason the drive-by's of the Democrats is trying to say this is that there was no reason to go to Iraq or Al Qaeda did 9-11.
+And of course, the reason the drive-bys of the Democrats is trying to say this is that there was no reason to go to Iraq, or Al-Qaeda did 9-11.

-Al Qaeda was in Afghanistan and Pakistan.
+Al-Qaeda was in Afghanistan and Pakistan.

-And no, they were they were in Iraq, and George Tenet's own book says so.
+And George Tenet's own book says so.

 And he cites the intelligence on it.